sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 Run `pyflakes` on the modified `.py` files.

-This typically reports about unused variables or imports.
+This typically reports about unused variables or imports, that you should remove.

 Sometimes it gives false-positive warnings.